AdamBukowiecki/distributed-java-intro/projects/1-threads/students/src/Readme.txt

 Program doesn't work in most cases.
-Problems:
+Problems to fix:
-	- sometimes donors can't put new item what finally closes the market (no idea why yet)
+	- sometimes when there are more than one donor they can't put new item (no idea why yet) what finally closes the market
 	- when it (no idea why yet) works program can't stop (market'll be never closed)

 # Charity Flea Market #